wz2392/nyu-itp-spring23-payability/Sprint 3/customer_health_metrics/README.md

 **There have TWO major risk we can recognized from the return analysis for suppliers:**
 - High return rate in last 30 days.
-- High Average return amount in last 30 days.
+- High Average return amount in last 30 days.<br>

+## Major Take Aways from Result
+For the business model of Payability, the high average return amount is more indicative of the potential risk of the supplier than the high return rate.
+Cash early access rates should be adjusted appropriately for this group of suppliers whose return rates are also higher than average.